The Joshua Tree: Critical reaction

-In a retrospective review, Stephen Thomas Erlewine of AllMusic said "their focus has never been clearer, nor has their music been catchier".
-His review concluded, "Never before have U2's big messages sounded so direct and personal."
-Entertainment Weeklys Bill Wyman wrote that the album combined "easy-to-grasp themes – alienation and an outsider’s ambivalent view of America – with an extremely focused musical attack".
-A 2008 retrospective by Q said "their reinvention of stadium rock sounds as impassioned as ever" and that the album strikes "a finely balanced mix of intimacy and power".
 Anthony DeCurtis of Rolling Stone compared the album to Bruce Springsteen's Born in the U.S.A., stating that both records "lifted a populist artist to mega-stardom", and that the musicians' uplifting live shows and the "sheer aural pleasure" of the two records obscured their foreboding nature.
 DeCurtis summarized The Joshua Tree's examination of America both lyrically and musically as such:

-Accolades
+Awards and accolades

-In voting for Rolling Stone's 1987 end-of-year readers' polls, U2 won in the categories "Best Album", "Artist of the Year", "Best Band", "Best Single ("With or Without You)", and "Best Male Singer" (Bono).
-The album placed fourth on the "Best Albums" list from The Village Voice's 1987 Pazz & Jop critics' poll, and sixth on NMEs list.
+In voting for Rolling Stone's 1987 end-of-year readers' polls, U2 won in the categories Best Album, Artist of the Year, Best Band, Best Single ("With or Without You"), and Best Male Singer (Bono).
+The album placed fourth on the "Best Albums" list from The Village Voice's 1987 Pazz & Jop critics' poll, and sixth on NME's end-of-year albums list.

+At the Juno Awards of 1987, The Joshua Tree was nominated for International Album of the Year.
 In 1988, U2 received four Grammy Award nominations for the album and its songs, winning honours for Album of the Year (to beat artists such as Michael Jackson, Prince, and Whitney Houston) and Best Rock Performance By a Duo or Group With Vocal for The Joshua Tree.
 "I Still Haven't Found What I'm Looking For" was nominated for Song of the Year and Record of the Year, but lost in both categories.
 U2 were the only act that year to be nominated in each of the "Big Three" categories (Record of the Year, Song of the Year, and Album of the Year).
+U2 won the Brit Award for International Group during the 1988 ceremony.
+At the American Music Awards of 1988, The Joshua Tree was nominated for Favorite Pop/Rock Album and the band for Favorite Pop/Rock Band/Duo/Group.